AhmedTamer025/Tik-Tac-Toe/README.md

 A classic Tic Tac Toe game where a human player competes against an AI opponent.
 The AI uses simple algorithms to make strategic decisions, providing a challenging experience.
 ## Features
-- Play Tic Tac Toe against an AI opponent
+- Play Tic Tac Toe against an AI opponen
 - Validates moves and prevents invalid entries
 - Detects winning, losing, or draw conditions automatically
 - User-friendly interface for easy gameplay